-In order to complete this module in a working power amplifier, you only need to connect a (quality), regular or toroidal (less magnetic stray fields) transformer.
-Its secondary windings are connected to P1/N1 and P2/N2.
-Fuse them as listed with the transformer data.
-Primary and secondary fuses (on PCB) are NOT supplied since their value differs with the transformer used.
-Also, you could decide for high quality 5x20mm like AHP fuses.
-Since even these are part of the chain, we use good quality (made in Germany) fuse holders, not the cheap basic ones used everywhere.
-Even a dust cap is supplied with the modules and kits.
+In order to complete this module in a working power amplifier, you only need to connect a (quality), regular transformer.
+The transformer secondary windings are connected to P1/N1 and P2/N2.

+Fuse them (NOT included!) as listed with the transformer data.
+Since even these are part of the chain, we use good quality fuse holders, not the cheap basic ones.
 Fuse the primary side of the transformer accordingly!